Europa Universalis IV

 Europa Universalis IV is a 2013 grand strategy video game in the Europa Universalis series, developed by Paradox Development Studio and published by Paradox Interactive as a sequel to Europa Universalis III (2007).
-The game was released on 13 August 2013.
-It is a strategy game where players can control a nation from the Late Middle Ages through the early modern period (1444–1821), conducting trade, administration, diplomacy, colonization, and warfare.
+The game was released on 25 August 2013 for Windows, OS X, and Linux.
+It is a strategy game where players can control a nation leading up to and during the early modern period of history.
+Players navigate their nations with conducting trade, administration, diplomacy, colonization, and warfare.